Ahren-Chen/MeshGenerator/logbook.md

 * Created an adapter for the pathfinder inside the island subproject to convert vertex and segments to nodes and edges.
 * Started to work on city generation
 * 3 Types of cities right now, small, medium, and capital.
 Hard coded sizes.

+April 11 2023:
+* Finished writing tests and slight modifications to pass those tests for features 61-64.
+* Started to work on feature 65 with integrating it into the command line and testing it.